Visualizing high-dimensional loss landscapes with Hessian directions: Introduction

 \section{Introduction}

-Deep neural networks extend the workable range of functional forms available to fit data, thereby increasing our predictive-modeling capacities.
-Every neural network loss function ${L(\theta) \colon \mathbb{R}^N\rightarrow \mathbb{R}}$ depends on network parameters $\theta\in\mathbb{R}^N$, typically for large $N$, yielding a loss landscape that is high-dimensional and non-convex~\cite{cooper2021global}.
-Such loss landscapes and the optimization procedures which operate on them are influenced by several factors---principally the {\em structural properties} of a neural network, such as its architecture and shape~\cite{hornik1989multilayer,hornik1991approximation,DBLP:conf/iclr/ParkYLS21}, and {\em implementation attributes}, including the choice of activation function, initialization protocol, optimizer and regularizer \cite{hardt2016train,wilson2017marginal,choi2020on}.
-But the exact nature of these influences and their interactions remains largely unknown.
+Every deep neural network loss function depends on parameters, $\theta \in \mathbb{R}^N$, which induce a loss landscape that is typically in high dimensions~\cite{cooper2021global}.
+The loss landscape associated with a neural network and the performance of optimization procedures that operate on it are each influenced by several factors, including the structural properties of the neural network \cite{hornik1989multilayer,hornik1991approximation,DBLP:conf/iclr/ParkYLS21} and a range of implementation attributes one may choose \cite{hardt2016train,wilson2017marginal,choi2020on,baldassi2020shaping,pittorino2021entropic}.
+The exact nature of these factors and how their combinations influence learning performance, however, remain largely unknown.

-For instance, within over-parameterized regimens, where the number $N$ of model parameters far exceeds the number of training examples, deep neural networks fit random labels as easily as they fit natural labeled data~\cite[Lemma~3.3]{cooper2021global}, but currently the only discernible difference between a deep learning algorithm tasked with encoding randomly labeled data and that same algorithm tasked with learning regular features from naturally labeled data is the time it takes to do each task \cite{Zhang:2021}.
-Further, learned minimizers for deep neural network image classifiers that yield state-of-the-art performance on held-out test sets are not robust to adversarial examples \cite{Szegedy:2014}.
-Even so, simple gradient methods are routinely used to successfully find minimizers that yield zero or near-zero training loss \cite{Lee-Jordan:2016} and good generalizability, even in over-parameterized settings \cite{Cao-Gu:2019, DuLeeLiWangZhai:2019}.